By knowing the most poisonous plants for dogs can help you keep your canine companions safe while in the yard.

-Below are plants that even though they reside in a lot of households, they should be incorporated with caution into your home for not only your children but your pets as well.
+Below are plants that even though they live in a lot of households, they should be incorporated with caution into your home for not only your children but your pets as well.

-Some poisonous plants can cause acute symptoms, vomiting.
+Some poisonous plants can cause acute symptoms, like vomiting.